 Get to know your avos.
 UK supermarkets only stock a handful of the many avocado varieties, the most popular being Hass, Fuerte and Pinkerton.
 Here's how to spot the finest fruit on the shelves:

 The squeeze test:

 Other than slicing it open, there's no definitive way to tell if your avocado is perfectly ripe, but there are telltale signs you can look out for, one being the firmness of the avocado.
 Give the fruit a gentle squeeze, it should have a little give, but shouldn't be soft or mushy.
 Don't worry if you cut it open to find it's not quite ready, you can always cook your avocado in one of the recipes below.
 If your fruit doesn't pass the squeeze test, you can ripen avocados in the fruit bowl, ideally next to a bunch of bananas which will speed up the process.

 The stem test:

-The other method for telling if your fruit is ready for munching is by looking at the colour under the stem.
+The other method for telling if your fruit is ready for eating is by looking at the colour under the stem.
 Pick off the tiny brown stem at the top of your avocado; if it comes away easily and there's a nice vibrant green underneath, you're good to go.
 If it's stubbornly clinging on and the skin underneath is brown, your avocado's overripe and the flesh won't be at its best.

 The most popular variety worldwide, it is medium-sized with a thick, dimpled green skin which turns to purple-black when ripe.
 The flesh is creamy and smooth.